gotdibbs/rotate/README.md

-# Brotate
+# Rotate

 Quick hack of a slack app to run a rotation of people.
-Installs a command `/brotate` which lets you `set` a rotation, run `next` to iterate through people, and view the `current` status of the rotation.
+Installs a command `/rotate` which lets you `set` a rotation, run `next` to iterate through people, and view the `current` status of the rotation.

 ## Installation
 1. Visit https://brotate-707ca.firebaseapp.com/